fletchulence/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

     - React was developed by facebook to solve the problem of full page refresh.
 Facebook developed react in order to deal with changed happening to individual components in the DOM.
-They had so many clicks on their page that updates When you click a like button, not only as a shorthand, but
+They had so many clicks on their page that updates When you click a like button, not only as a shorthand, but also to handle a refresh of information in a smaller dose.
+This allows for more information to pass through easier and without complication.
-    **not finished here**

 2. Describe component state.

-    - **trying to think of the best way to describe this one**
+    - component state is a javascript Object that  is managed within the component -- kind of like variables declared within funcitons.
+They are linked indescriminately thru your process back and forth.